iskaa02/Taskkit/README.md

    yarn
    ```

-4. Build project with EAS
+4. Build project with expo EAS

    for development change the --profile argument to development